Traneptora/grimoire/_posts/2015-01-10-imprisonment.markdown

 The special component for this version of the spell is a fine chain of precious metal.

 **Hedged Prison.** The spell transports the target into a tiny demiplane that is warded against teleportation and planar travel.
-The demiplan can be a labyrinth, a cage, a tower, or any similar confined structure or area of your choice.
+The demiplane can be a labyrinth, a cage, a tower, or any similar confined structure or area of your choice.

 The special component for this version of the spell is a miniature representation of the prison made from jade.